 “We also will further train our partners to better know when police assistance is warranted.
 Additionally, we will host a company-wide meeting next week to share our learnings, discuss some immediate next steps and underscore our long-standing commitment to treating one another with respect and dignity. “

 Though it caused a considerable hit to its reputation, Starbucks followed this up with company-wide sensitivity training.
-Ultimately, as crisis communications expert Chris Giglio explains to AdWeek, this could be a very good thing for the brand.
+Ultimately, as crisis communications expert Chris Giglio explains to AdWeek, this example of crisis management could be a very good thing for the brand.

 “This is very much a critical time for them.
 But there’s a possibility they could emerge from this stronger,” he said.
 “Not only puts it back where it was, but makes it more in tune with where the brand is today.”